 5. Better Performance, Bigger Battery & Affordable 5G

 Last but not least we wanted to highlight several smaller things that combine to deliver a great all-around experience.
-One that we want to see from the Galaxy S11 early next year.
+Ones that we want to see from the Galaxy S11 early next year.

 Samsung’s Galaxy S10+ has some of the best battery life of any phone I’ve ever owned.
-Thanks to Android 9 Pie and a huge 4,150 mAh battery.
+Thanks to Android 10 and a huge 4,150 mAh battery.
 However, things can always be better and we’re hoping for higher battery capacities in the Galaxy S11 family of phones.
+Early rumors suggested the S11 would be thinner than the S10, but we implore Samsung to offer a phone a hair thicker, not thinner, and add a bigger battery.

 Then, it simply goes without saying that everyone wants better performance.
 We’re not talking about super-fast 10-core processors either.
 Instead, we want better performance from the software experience.
-Samsung really improved the core experience with One UI based on Android 9 Pie, and when the Galaxy S11 debuts with Android 10 Q we’re hoping One UI is further refined, faster than ever, and the best Samsung has to offer.
+Samsung really improved the core experience with One UI based on Android 9 Pie, and with One UI 2.0 based on Android 10, things are even better and faster than ever.
+It’s the best Samsung’s made to date.

 And finally, we want to briefly mention 5G, mainly because it will be a huge talking and selling point throughout 2020.
-You can go buy a Samsung Galaxy S10 5G right now, and we’re expecting a Galaxy Note 10 5G (Pro) later this year.
-However, they’re silly expensive, and carriers charge even more for the 5G services.
-We’re hopeful that Samsung can deliver a truly affordable 5G experience with the Galaxy S11e next year.
+You can go buy a Samsung Galaxy S10 5G or Note 10 5G right now.
+However, they’re silly expensive, get hot, don’t last very long, and carriers charge even more for the 5G services.
+We’re hopeful that Samsung can deliver a truly affordable 5G experience with the Galaxy S11 next year.
+We’re hearing both the Galaxy S11 and S11+ will have 5G on ALL versions, so 5G for all, which is part of the reason for huge batteries inside.
+The only model that won’t have 5G is the affordable S11e.

-If Samsung can put the sensors and camera under the screen, debuts new camera technology along with superfast charging and capable 5G for everyone they’ll be very well positioned for 2020 and beyond.
+If Samsung can put the sensors and camera under the screen, debuts new camera technology that beats the iPhone 11, add in superfast charging and capable 5G for everyone, these will be the best phones of 2020 and beyond.